 Hi I'm Andrea.
 I'm a mediator by profession, but thats on the back burner whilst I bumble along with my new career of mummy to my 2 gorgeous girls.
-Notably born just over 13 months apart.
+Notably born just under 14 months apart.

 Daddy Marcus, has a job that includes a 2 hour commute and staying away over night at least once a week, if not half.
 So its me and the girls the majority of the time.
 Except when I can rope in my mum or mother in law to help.

 Then there is Isabella, born July 2014, and Sienna joined the team September 2015.
 Oh and the cat.
 Poor old Bella doesn't even get a look in these days!
 I'm sure that will change once she has two slightly older people to curl up on and claw.
-Currently I just referee tail and ear pulling over any prospect of gentle strokes.
+Currently I just referee tail and ear pulling.

 I can say 100% that my mum friends are all heroes and amazing in their own different ways, but most of all they have been one of many great things about becoming a mummy.
 New mummy friends started for me by attending a pregnancy yoga class when I was expecting Isabella, and joining, much to[…]

 What I’ve learnt from having the girls so close together and, in general, I guess a second child: No more babies.
 It’s OK to change the routine when needed.
 They adapt.
 It’s OK if someone is crying.
 There often isn’t enough mummy to go around.
 Actually, there is NEVER enough mummy.
 I’ve got another good year or[…]

 Follow my blog with Bloglovin A good friend asked me about accessing blogs easily through an app.
 She loves a good read.
 I’ve found the app Bloglovin’ which looks pretty straightforward and fun, so check it out if you also like a good blog and get saving your favourites….
 Me of course 🙂